lulzzz/datalayer/README.md

 You will analyse data and share results with `Spark`, `Python` and `R` on a `WEB Notebook` a.k.a. `Datalayer Studio` on a `Kubernetes` cluster.

+This repository contains the documentation and is the place to organize (issues, project board...) the other Datalayer repositories that build up the platform.